-That’s around the average weight of a 6 year old.
-If the stroller was designed for a child that age, then what’s the harm in letting a 6 year old sit in it?
-Perhaps a better question to ask is if your 6 year old needs to sit in it at all.
+That’s around the average weight of a 6-year-old.
+If the stroller was designed for a child that age, then what’s the harm in letting a 6-year-old sit in it?
+Perhaps a better question to ask is if your 6-year-old needs to sit in it at all.

 At the end of the day, it’s up to parents to discern when their child is ready to be stroller-free.
-Like I mentioned, there are certainly circumstances, such as long excursions or trips to amusement parks, when a break or nap in the stroller does everyone good.
+Like I mentioned, there are certain circumstances, such as long excursions or trips to amusement parks, when a break or nap in the stroller does everyone good.